anujd24/Sign-Up/README.md

 # Sign-Up
-http server for sign up end point relating it with the MongoDB Database (NoSQL).
+HTTP server for sign up end point relating it with the MongoDB Database (NoSQL).